-- 1. School will contact parent/guardian to determine the basis for unexcused or unknown absences. - 2.
+- 1. Schools will contact parents/guardians to determine the basis for unexcused or unknown absences. - 2.
 Attendance clerk/truancy contact notifies principal or designee a pattern of nonattendance exists and documents home contact on Problem Solving Team (PST) form. (i.e. 3 consecutive unexcused absences). - 3.
-Principal or designee sends contact letter to parent/guardian if a pattern of nonattendance exists. - 4.
-District Truancy Coordinator will make an attempt at contacting parent/guardian if needed. - 5.
+Principal or designee sends a contact letter to parent/guardian if a pattern of nonattendance exists. - 4.
+The District Truancy Coordinator will make an attempt at contacting parents/guardians if needed. - 5.
 A student with at least 5 unexcused or unknown absences in a calendar month or 10 unexcused absences within a 90 calendar day period shall be referred to the Problem Solving Team.